Manuel-7tin/monty/README.md

-# monty
-All monty Task
+monty project
+shit probablyhas nothing to do whit monty
+Anyway This is just a placeholder